-Continued impacts of oiling were considered high-priority factors in the lack of recovery for four of the 11 biological resources listed.
-Oil toxicity was a high-priority issue for three species: herring, harlequin duck, and sea otter.
-The potential for genetic damage was a high-priority issue for two fish resources, herring and pink salmon.
+Several important generalizations concerning research direction are indicated by the pattern of high priority cells in Table 2.
+Continued impacts of oiling were considered high priority factors in the lack of recovery for four of the 11 biological resources listed.
+Oil toxicity was a high priority issue for three species: herring, harlequin duck, and sea otter.
+The potential for genetic damage was a high priority issue for two fish resources, herring and pink salmon.
 These two types of impacts are primarily ecotoxicological effects on the specific resources.

-Other anthropogenic factors were identified as having a potential influence on eight of the non-recovering biological resources, but were flagged as high-priority issues for only two biological resources and for archaeological resources.
-Resource exploitation was considered a high-priority issue for harbor seals and archaeological resources.
-Resource exploitation was not considered a high-priority factor in the lack of recovery for the three resources that are target species for commercial exploitation: herring, pink salmon, and sockeye salmon.
-This rating assumes that harvest management strategies will be designed to insure appropriate escapement to the spawning populations.
-Such strategies may require additional management efforts to ensure escapement of injured populations while allowing harvest of non-injured populations.
-Effects of hatcheries were identified as a potential factor for six of the biological resources, but was a high-priority research issue for only pink salmon.
-Upland development was identified as an issue for four of the non-recovering resources, but was not considered a high-priority research issue for any.
+Other anthropogenic factors were identified as having a potential influence on eight of the non-recovering biological resources, but were deemed as high priority issues for only two biological resources and for archaeological resources.
+Resource exploitation was considered a high priority issue for harbor seals and archaeological resources.
+Resource exploitation was not considered a high priority factor in the recovery of three resources that are target species for commercial exploitation: herring, pink salmon, and sockeye salmon.
+This rating assumes that commercial harvest management will ensure that appropriate escapement to the spawning populations occurs.
+This may require additional management efforts to ensure escapement of injured populations while allowing harvest of non-injured populations.
+Effects of hatcheries were identified as a potential factor for six of the biological resources, but was a high priority research issue for only pink salmon and their effects on wild stocks.
+Upland development was identified as an issue for four of the non-recovering resources, but was not considered a high priority research issue for any resource.